What is Emotional Salary?

 10. Feeling of purpose: Believing that your work not only serves an immediate purpose, but also a greater purpose than yourself.

-Examples of Emotional Salary
+What are some examples of Emotional Salary

 Giving employees the opportunity to work 8 hours a day, but without a strict timetable.
 Employees don’t necessarily need to be at the office.
 The important thing is that employees do their job correctly.
 Allowing your employees to work from home from time to time is no cost to the employer, but offers a huge benefit to the employee.